Exo-TiC/ExoTiC-UVIS/docs/source/views/quick_start.rst

 Stage 1 handles data reduction, and outputs a lot of diagnostic plots we can use to assess whether our reduction strategy is appropriate.
 Open the :code:`outputs/stage_1/demo/plots/` folder and take a look at the following plots:

   1. CR_location.png plots the location of all pixels flagged as a cosmic ray in any frame in any orbit.
-CR_location_frameX.png shows the cosmic rays flagged in each individual frame.
-Both of these plots show us that our cosmic ray rejection routine successfully targeted cosmic rays without overcorrecting the data.
+CR_location_frameX.png shows the cosmic rays flagged in individual frame number X. Both of these plots show us that our cosmic ray rejection routine successfully targeted cosmic rays without overcorrecting the data.
-  2. bkg_values_uniform.png shows us the estimated background value in each frame. bkg_before_subtraction.png and bkg_after_subtraction.png plot the first frame of the observation before and after the estimated background value was subtracted.
+  2. bkg_values_corners.png shows us the estimated background value in each frame. bkg_before_subtraction.png and bkg_after_subtraction.png plot the first frame of the observation before and after the estimated background value was subtracted.
-  3. target_location_in_direct_image.png plots the updated position of the target star in the direct image.
-The plotted position matches the center of the star's PSF very well, ensuring our wavelength calibration in Stage 2 will succeed.
+  3. target_location_in_direct_image.png plots the updated position of the target star in the direct image, and 0th_tracking_frameX.png shows the 0th order position in frame X. The plotted positions match the center of the star's PSF very well, ensuring our wavelength calibration in Stage 2 will succeed.
   4. 0th_order_x_displacement.png and 0th_order_y_displacement.png show the position of the bright 0th order in the data frames over time.
-These small sub-pixel shifts in pointing can introduce systematic trends into our extracted 1D spectral time-series, but by measuring these shifts now we can correct for them later.
+Small sub-pixel shifts in pointing can introduce systematic trends into our extracted 1D spectral time-series, but by measuring these shifts now we can correct for them later.

 Stage 1 also outputs a revised quicklookup.gif that we can compare to our Stage 0 gif to see how the frames have changed after reduction.
 We also receive a similar gif showing the data quality array, which shows the pixels in each frame that were flagged for data quality issues during reduction (e.g. cosmic rays caught by temporal rejection, hot pixels caught by spatial rejection, etc.).